avdi/quarto/README.md

 About the name: "Quarto" is a bookbinding term, and this is my fourth attempt at a reusable ebook toolchain.

+## Important Note

+Development on Quarto will necessarily occur in fits and starts, because I'll only be working on it actively while I'm writing a book.

+It is also very, very unsupported.
+Right now it exists to solve *my* problems... barely.
+If it solves your problems too that's fantastic, but I don't have time to help you get it working.
+Sorry!

 ## Notable Features

 - Accept either Markdown or Org-Mode input files.